 - Must be enrolled fulltime in the Syracuse City School District in Grades 9-12 until his/her nineteenth birthday.
 If the age of nineteen years is reached on or after July 1, the student may continue to participate during that year in all sports. - Student-athletes are mandated by NY State Education Department to pass an annual physical examination.
 Recommended to be completed by own family physician.
-Copy of physician's report must be sent to the school nurse. - Student-athletes must complete registration on Family ID, signed on Family ID by parent/guardian, and approved by the school nurse. - Authorization for Medical Treatment form should be completed, signed by parent/guardian, and submitted to the coach. - SCSD Student/Athletic Behavior Code must be reviewed, signed by both parent/guardian and student-athlete, and submitted to the coach. - All student-athletes are expected to be in good academic standing.
+Copy of physicians report must be sent to the school nurse. - SCSD Participation Physical Evaluation form needs to be completed, signed by parent/guardian, and signed by the school nurse. - Authorization for Medical Treatment form should be completed, signed by parent/guardian, and submitted to the coach. - SCSD Student/Athletic Behavior Code must be reviewed, signed by both parent/guardian and student-athlete, and submitted to the coach. - All student-athletes are expected to be in good academic standing.

-^{}It is the recommendation of SCSD that any student interested in applying for NCAA eligibility should enroll and successfully complete, English, math, social studies and science for all four years during high school.
+\It is the recommendation of SCSD that any student interested in applying for NCAA eligibility should enroll and successfully complete, English, math, social studies and science for all four years during high school.
 This course of study will allow students to receive the maximum amount of subject area credits needed for eligibility.